KshitijSohoni/Sentiment-Analysis/README.md

 ---

-# Analysis
+# Conclusion

-For detailed information about the analysis, please refer to the [Data_Overview.md](Data_Overview.md) file.
+It was noticed that the ensemble method (CNN + Random Forest + Decision Tree) gave the best accuracy score of 94.55%